-What do you do when you’re launching a new site or working on an existing one?
+What do you do when you’re launching a new site or working on an existing landing page on WordPress?
 Did you install a third-party plugin to let you create coming soon or maintenance pages?
-Or do you just...not put up anything at all because it’s too much trouble to go through setting up dedicated maintenance and coming soon pages?
+Or do you just…not put up anything at all because it’s too much trouble to go through setting up dedicated maintenance and coming soon pages?

 If either of those sound like you, then you should give this post a read.
 Because Elementor, in the spirit of releasing new features that set it apart from the competition, has just made it stupid simple for you to create beautiful maintenance and coming soon pages.

 And the best part?
 The new coming soon and maintenance mode functionality is 100% available in the free version of Elementor Page Builder.
 You don’t need to pay a dime.

 What’s The Difference Between Maintenance and Coming Soon?